DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

  udp-dst (udp-dst) ip-tos (ip-tos) ip-ttl (ip-ttl) ip-src (ip-src) \
  ip-dst (ip-dst) eth-src (eth-src) eth-dst (eth-dst)

-Those command will set an internal configuration inside testpmd, any following flow rule using the action vxlan_encap will use the last configuration set.
+These commands will set an internal configuration inside testpmd, any following flow rule using the action vxlan_encap will use the last configuration set.
 To have a different encapsulation header, one of those commands must be called before the flow rule creation.